-Editor's Note: This does not refer to Southern Cross Review; the article originally appeared in a U.K. publication.
+Editor's Note: This article originally appeared in a U.K. publication.
 It should also be noted that it was written for people who have knowledge of anthroposophy and the Anthroposophical Society.

 Like all inspired spiritual impulses which enter a world which is hell-bent on survival by acquisition and destruction, anthroposophy has a tragic destiny.
 Tragedy (salted of course by a touch of comedy at the right moments!), is fine and necessary.
 I once heard Hermann Poppelbaum say in a lecture that if one is to pursue a life in the promotion of anthroposophy it is necessary to develop an entirely new relationship to failure.
 Had the path of anthroposophy run its course smoothly and successfully into the world of euphoric expansion which prevailed between the wars it could only have taken a luciferic form.